QuantEcon/python_lecture_sandpit/source/rst/lss_examples.rst

 The calculation of the stationary distribution actually relies on another method for the Linear State Space class: ``moment_sequence()``

-This method is an example of a generator function.
+This method is an example of a generator function

 .. code:: ipython3